tableau/connector-plugin-sdk/README.md

 * [FAQ](#faq)
 * [Contributions](#contributions)

-# Why Connector Plugins?
+# Why Connectors?

 At Tableau, we pride ourselves in helping people see and understand their data... wherever it may be.
 A key investment for us has been creating a way to enable both partners and customers help us in this mission.
 Thank you for expressing your interest in joining us on that mission.
-On behalf of the Connectivity team at Tableau, I’d like to announce the early release of our Connector Plugin SDK!
+On behalf of the Connectivity team at Tableau, I’d like to announce the early release of our Connector SDK!

 # Get started

-Review the [Tableau Connector Plugin SDK developer guide](https://tableau.github.io/connector-plugin-sdk/) to help you design, build, and test your Connector Plugin.
+Review the [Tableau Connector SDK developer guide](https://tableau.github.io/connector-plugin-sdk/) to help you design, build, and test your connector.

 # Samples